corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 `corda-cli network deploy -n missionmars-network -f mission-mars.yaml -t 5.0.0-devpreview-rc03 > docker-compose.yaml`

-7. Open Docker and start Docker containers by running the following command:
+7. Start Docker containers by running the following command:

 `docker-compose -f docker-compose.yaml up -d`

-This step will take roughly a minute to complete.
+This step will take some time to complete.

 8. While waiting for the containers to start, you can monitor logs by running this command: